Oath Keepers founder Stewart Rhodes sentenced to 18 years in prison on Jan. 6 charges

 A jury convicted Rhodes and other Oath Keepers last November for a host of crimes related to Jan.
 6, when a mob of Trump supporters breached the Capitol in an attempt to block the formal transfer of power from Trump to President Biden.

 "You are not a political prisoner, Mr. Rhodes," Mehta said.
-"You are here for that conduct, not because of your beliefs … You stand convicted because 12 jurors in the District of Columbia who have said couldn't be fair and impartial, who quitted you of multiple counts, convicted you of sedition."
+"You are here for that conduct, not because of your beliefs … You stand convicted because 12 jurors in the District of Columbia ... convicted you of sedition."

 "We all now hold our collective breaths with an election approaching.
 Will we have another January 6th?
 That remains to be seen," the judge said of the consequences of Rhodes' actions.